"Failure is the opportunity to begin again more intelligently" - Henry Ford

 Making weight loss the ultimate goal

 Losing weight is not equivalent to getting healthy.
 Cancer and arsenic will make you lose weight but you will also be sick.
 You have to stop seeing weight gain as a cause and start seeing it as a symptom of something else going on in your body and your mind.
 You have to get healthy to lose weight, not to lose weight to get healthy.
 Weight loss should be a natural product of being more healthy.
-If you get healthy, you will also accidently look more great.
+If you get healthy, you will also accidentally look more great.

 Not totally focused